NourBelmabrouk/TravelLux/README.md

 We dockerized the microservices and pushed to Dockerhub.

 ## Observability
-In this part, we will focus on the three pillars of Observability (logging, metrics and traces) in one microservice: booking-service.
+In this part, we will focus on the three pillars of Observability (logging, metrics and traces) in one microservice: __booking-service__.

 ![observability](https://user-images.githubusercontent.com/62619786/212779731-d0634df5-159f-4eab-8d70-034a3e518651.PNG)